 Output Level

-If I were to use the VDA as it is, and just swap out the 75 Ω resistors for 50 Ω, I would end up with a situation similar to the above; ten loads of 50 Ω being driven by a single source.
+If I were to use the VDA as it is and just swap out the 75 Ω resistors for 50 Ω, I would end up with a situation similar to the above: ten loads of 50 Ω being driven by a single source.
 I chose to model the shared driver with a 10 Ω output impedance.
 I didn’t measure the VP722, but it doesn’t seem too far off.

 If we back off a little, disconnect nine of the cables and just imagine the bottom of the circuit above, with a single transmission line (T1) for now.